dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 This suggests that the set of constructors for an arbitrary recursion scheme `F` and the corresponding Church-encoded type `C` is just a value of type `F C → C`.

-There is always a unique value of that type.
+There is always a unique value of that type that satisfies certain required properties (not in scope for this tutorial).
 That value is called the `build` function for the Church-encoded type.

 In Dhall, the only built-in recursive type is `List`.
 The corresponding `fold` and `build` functions are the built-in symbols `List/fold` and `List/build`.